 Lab Hours: Remaining lab hours per syllabi are guided study hours per week, outside of actual private lesson times, during which time the instructor may require outside activities such as, but not limited to rehearsals, concerts, workshops and other activities deemed appropriate by the instructor.
 Teachers may substitute "directed" study activities for these events for students who cannot attend on-campus events.
-Attendance forms and credit descriptions may be acquired from your instructor.
+Attendance forms and credit descriptions may be acquired from your instructor

-In signing this document, I affirm that these policies affect t my status as a student.
-[Initial] I understand that, in order for this course to count toward to Degree Plan, I must satisfy other requirements outside and ± NAME DATE
+In signing this document, I affirm that t these policies affect my status as a student.

+I understand that, in order for this course to count toward the completion of a Commercial Music Certificate or Degree Plan, I must satisfy other requirements outside and beyond the scope of this course.

+2.4

+NAMEDATE

-Student in itormation Form
+Student Information Form

-T. 11 NT

 Full Name:

 Preferred Name:

 Student ID #:

 Phone #: Cell Phone #:

-E-mail:
+E-mail: Com a mone iii

 Major: Primary Instrument:

 Music Preference:

 Musical Experience and Former Training:

 Goals for this class:

-Class: Level:
+Level: